StatCan/aaw/docs/en/6-FAQ/FAQ.md

 - Workspace volumes are equivalent to your home directory on a Unix-like operating system such as Linux.
 On the AAW this is where your Python and R packages will be installed.
 You can store anything you like in your workspace volume but the AAW offers additional storage options for large datasets.
 - Data volumes are more appropriate for datasets and can be mounted to any location in your server.
 A data volume can only be attached to one server at a time.
 - MinIO is our cloud storage offering.
 Your MinIO buckets can store data you want to share across projects and servers.

-### Does AAW offer realtime collaboration with workspaces?
+### Does AAW offer real-time collaboration with workspaces?

 Workspaces cannot have multiple instances.
 A workspace is 1 tenant at a time.